csswizardry/inuit.css/README.md

 inuit.css is incredibly easy to get up and running (provided you’re all set for Sass).
-Simply [download the latest version](https://github.com/csswizardry/inuit.css/zipball/master) of inuit.css from right here on GitHub, unpack the zip file, rename `your-project.scss` to whatever your project is called and then watch that file to a minified version with:
+Simply [download the latest version](https://github.com/csswizardry/inuit.css/zipball/master) of inuit.css from right here on GitHub, unpack the zip file, rename `your-project.scss` to whatever your project is called and then watch that file.

+You can watch the file by `cd`ing into the directory that houses the `.scss` file and running the following:

     sass --watch [your-project].scss:[your-project].min.css --style compressed

 …where `[your-project]` is the name you have chosen for your build.

+Alternatively you can modify `watch.sh` to reflect the name of your project simply run:

+    sh watch.sh

+…from the command line.

 That’s it, your project is now set up on inuit.css.